Facebook Pixel Center for Innovative Teaching and Learning - Communities | Western Kentucky University Skip to main content

 5. to disseminate information on high-impact practices and their role in promoting deep learning and student engagement.

-First Gen Faculty Advocates PLC
+First Gen Advocates PLC

 Facilitated by Cierra Waller

-First Gen Advocates PLC In this participant-driven professional learning community (PLC), we will aim to build community among first-generation faculty advocates and explore high impact teaching strategies in enhancing the success of first-generation students in the classroom.
-Participants will engage with weekly readings, conduct self-reflection of current teaching practices, and explore strategies to implement in their classrooms.
+In this participant-driven professional learning community (PLC), we will aim to build community among first-generation faculty advocates, learn about the nuances of first-generation identity and experiences, and examine how to effectively help first-generation students succeed.
+Participants will engage with weekly readings, conduct self-reflection of current teaching practices, and explore how to optimize first-generation students’ experience.

 REGISTER